 ProtonMail uses RSA 2048-bit end-to-end symmetrical encryption for emails when it comes to encryption.
 As for non-email users, it uses the standard AES 256-bit.
 Moreover, ProtonMail also supports OpenPGP — not so secure encryption method.
 Tutanota, on the other hand, also uses RSA 2048 for end-to-end user emails and AES 128-bit for non-users.
 In addition, Tutanota also supports PGP but covers its flaws by encrypting subject lines.

-ProtonMail, a Switzerland company, offers great privacy-oriented features, including protecting the servers in a safe and secure place.
-Tutanota is a German company, but it is protected with the German Federal Data Protection Act, which ensures that users’ data is protected and can only be collected after the user’s explicit permission.
+ProtonMail, a Switzerland company, offers excellent privacy-oriented features, including protecting the servers in a safe and secure place.
+Tutanota is a German company, but it is protected by the German Federal Data Protection Act, which ensures that users’ data is protected and can only be collected after the user’s explicit permission.

-As for features, both ProtonMail and Tutanota offer standard email service and offer features including custom domain aliases and autoresponders.
+As for features, both ProtonMail and Tutanota offer standard email services and offer elements, including custom domain aliases and autoresponders.
 However, both of them do have some unique features to offer.
 For example, Tutanota offers SecureConnect, which lets you create web forms that can be included in a site with the same security levels as Tutanota offers.
-ProtonMail, on the other hand, offers a VPN subscription which makes it a good combination for those who want to secure their whole online experience.
+ProtonMail, on the other hand, offers a VPN subscription, making it a good combination for those who want to secure their online experience.
 Besides that, ProtonMail offers ProtonMail Bridge that automatically encrypts and decrypts messages in SMTP and IMAP-supported applications.

 When it comes to pricing, both offer competitive pricing.
 However, if you are looking for more simplistic pricing, ProtonMail is a good choice.
 Overall, both are good picks for secure email service providers.

 ProtonMail Review Conclusions